 When evaluating cost, look beyond the monthly subscription fee.
 Set a clear budget and consider the total cost of ownership, including any setup or implementation fees.
 More importantly, think about the potential return on investment (ROI).
 A more expensive tool might be worth it if it significantly shortens your sales cycle, improves your win rate, or frees up dozens of hours for your team each month.
 Frame the decision as an investment in your team's productivity and success.
 Calculate how the tool’s benefits will translate into real revenue growth for your business.

-Review Analytics and Reporting
+Check the Analytics and Reporting Features

 A great AI deal desk doesn't just automate tasks; it provides you with actionable insights to make smarter decisions.
 The tool should offer robust analytics and clear reporting that help you understand your sales process on a deeper level.
 Look for features that can track key metrics like deal velocity, win rates, and team productivity.
 The goal is to get intelligent insights, not just a flood of raw data.
 These analytics will help you identify bottlenecks, recognize winning patterns, and coach your team more effectively.